5 Amazing Places to Virtually Tour in the Louisbourg Area

 5. Ruins Walk

 If you’re a big history buff than this virtual tour will whet your appetite.
 The Fortress of Louisbourg Ruins Walk takes you along the shoreline of an undeveloped area of the Fortress.
 The importance of this location is that there are current archaeological digs happening each summer by a group from the University of New Brunswick.
-When it’s safe to travel again this walk is a must see part of the Louisbourg experience!
+This walk is a must see part of the Louisbourg experience!

 Locals Know Blogs